javiserna/Rotation-models-CTTS/readme.md

 1. Specify the stellar parameters, including mass, rotation period, accretion rate, disk lifetime, and magnetic field strength.
 2. Run the `Rotational_models_CTTS` function to obtain time-dependent rotational evolution data.
 3. Visualize the rotational evolutionary track using the arrays returned by the function.
-For enhanced analysis, consider incorporating measurements of vsin(i) and/or period for individuals or groups of stars alongside the age.
+For enhanced analysis, consider incorporating measurements of $v\sin(i)$ and/or $P_{rot}$ for individuals or groups of stars alongside the age.

 **Dependencies:**